 We have collated a set of resources and weblinks that relate to Scotland and Fife’s involvement in slavery, empire and colonialism.
 You can explore them at the following link: Looking at Fife, Scotland and Slavery

 You can find out more about Black History Month on the Coalition of Racial Equality and Rights website.

-As part of Black History Month, a group of students at the University of St Andrews researched links between Fife and unfree labour. they wanted to uncover some of the untold stories and have created a short film based on the story of David Spence, a slave who succesfully fought for his freedom.
+In 2020, a group of students at the University of St Andrews researched links between Fife and unfree labour.
+They wanted to uncover some of the untold stories and have created a short film based on the story of David Spence, a slave who successfully fought for his freedom.
 The students named their work ‘The Spence Project’ in his memory.
-To find out more email: firstname.lastname@example.org.
+To find out more email firstname.lastname@example.org.

-Here’s the wonderful Joseph Coelho with a poem celebrating the important women who fought for justice and equality that was recorded for our LibrarYAY Facebook group.
+Here’s the wonderful Joseph Coelho with a poem celebrating the important women who fought for justice and equality.
+This piece was recorded for our LibrarYAY Facebook group.

 Burntisland-based Musician, Mike Delaitre, is originally from the Indian Ocean Island of Mauritius, an island of sun, warmth, and colour.
 With his roots in reggae, Mike’s music is a fusion of influences from Mauritius and beyond.

 In October 2020, we commissioned Mike to record a performance for the people of Fife.
 In this short video, Mike tells us about his story and how he came to live in Burntisland, and his new Creative Scotland-funded project Konnection.
 He says:

 “The video is the story of my journey from the sun to the moon.
 A journey of life, love and the four seasons.” – Mike Delaitre.